Back to list

 And We certainly tested Solomon and cast upon his throne a body; then he turned back.
 (38:34)

 A throne can remain.
 Form can remain.
 Apparatus can remain.
-But inward vitality can disappear.
+But what truly animates power can be withdrawn.
 The surah does not explain the mystery away.
 It uses it.
-Solomon becomes the king who learns that sovereignty without returned spirit is only body on a throne.
+Solomon (peace be upon him) becomes the king who learns that sovereignty without returned spirit is only body on a throne.

 Then comes the prayer that reorders everything: